5 simple steps to setting financial goals

 Step 5: Check on your progress

 Once you've made a plan, make sure you check in regularly so that you stay on track.
-Whether you've got an advisor or you're managing your plan on your own, you need to make sure you're staying the course, and be aware of under-utilizing your funds.
+Whether you've got a consultant or you're managing your plan on your own, you need to make sure you're staying the course, and be aware of under-utilizing your funds.

 Every time you hit one of those Hallmark card moments in life, you should go over your financial goals again.
 Going to college, receiving a promotion, getting married, or moving to a new city are all examples of life events that affect finances.
 If you're not reassessing your financial plan, something will likely be off.